-It has a collection of stories which are related to winning friends.
+It has a collection of stories that are related to winning friends.

 - Mitra-bheda (Losing Friends)

-It has a collection of stories which are related to losing friends.
+It has a collection of stories that are related to losing friends.

 - Aparīkṣitakārakaṃ (Acting without Thinking)

-It has a collection of stories which are related to hasty actions or taking actions without thinking of the consequences.
+It has a collection of stories that are related to hasty actions or taking actions without thinking of the consequences.

 - Labdhapraṇāśam (Loss of Gains)

-It has a collection of stories which are related to losing what you have gained.
+It has a collection of stories that are related to losing what you have gained.

 - Kākolūkīyam (Crows and Owls)

-It has a collection of stories which are related to war and peace.
+It has a collection of stories that are related to war and peace.

 Panchatantra stories for kids have been translated into many languages including Hindi, English, Persian and Arabic.
-Many authors and translators have worked on these stories to make them accessible and understood by a layman in simple vernacular languages.
+Many authors and translators have worked on the Panchatantra moral stories to make them accessible and understood by a layman in simple vernacular languages.